meforce/raw-diamond/README.md

 <a href="#açığa-çıkmış-üst-üste-binen-trigonlar---revealed-overlapping-trigons">Trigon</a><br>
 <a href="#karbon-i̇zi-trigonlar---carbon-trace-trigons">Karbon / Carbon</a><br>
 <a href="#azot---nitrojen---nitrogen">Azot, Nitrojen / Nitrogen</a><br>
-Şekiller Üçgen Ve Bozukluklar / Shapes Triangle And Distortions<br>
+<a href="#dış-yüzeyinde-görülen-kesitler-ve-trigonlar---sections-and-trigons-visible-on-the-outer-surface">Şekiller Üçgen Ve Bozukluklar / Shapes Triangle And Distortions</a><br>
 <a href="#kristalleşmemiş-karbon-noktalar---carbon-that-hasnt-crystallized">Siyah Lekeler / Black Spots</a>

 <b>Resmi Büyütmek için Resmin Üzerine Tıklayın - Click on Picture to Enlarge Picture</b>